j-d-b/animal-friends/README.md

 ## Inspiration
 I wanted to practice using Redux, React Hooks, and container/component separation, so I thought I'd do it all in one (and try to do something *a bit more exciting* than a Todo app).

+I'm trying to incrementally add to this project, because it's kind of fun.